 L’Ostrica Ubriaca – A seafood restaurant celebrated for its fresh flavors and simple preparations.

-What are the best places to stay in Lecce?
+What are the best hotels in Lecce?

 – Palazzo Rollo – A historic residence turned boutique B&B, offering personalized service.